Learning to Simulate High Energy Particle Collisions from Unlabeled Data: Introduction

-We suggest that an SWAE~\cite{swae} can be used to achieve the broadest goals of simulators: learning the mapping from the physical latent space to observed detector response directly from samples of observed experimental data $x \sim p(x)$ and theoretical priors $p(z)$ in control regions.
-The resulting decoder ($\mathcal{Z} \rightarrow \mathcal{X}$) can be applied as a simulator, allowing for the generation of samples of simulated detector response from latent variables in a fraction of the time.
-In addition, the decoder's numerically tractable detector response function, $p_D(x|z)$, would be in great demand for other applications, such as direct calculation of likelihood ratios via integration~\cite{Abazov_2004}.
-This approach also results in several additional valuable elements.
-For instance, the encoder network's $\mathcal{X} \rightarrow \mathcal{Z}$ mapping can be used in unfolding studies~\cite{unfold_INN, unfold_OmniFold}.
-In addition, the mathematical attributes of the SW distance allows for the effortless inclusion of informed constraints on the mappings.
-Finally, the decoder's mapping can be easily probed and visualized to ensure a physically meaningful response.
+We suggest that an SWAE~\cite{swae} can be used to achieve the broad goal of simulators: learning the mapping from the physical latent space to experimental data directly from samples of experimental data \C{$\{x \sim p(x)\}$} and theoretical priors \C{$\{ z \sim p(z)\}$} in control regions.
+The resulting decoder ($\mathcal{Z} \rightarrow \mathcal{X}$) can be applied as a simulator, generating samples of experimental data from latent variables in a fraction of the time, and \E{probed} and visualized to ensure a physically meaningful transformation.
+Additionally, the decoder's numerically tractable detector response function, $p_D(x \mid z)$, would be useful in other applications, such as direct calculation of likelihood ratios via integration~\cite{Abazov_2004}.
+The encoder network's $\mathcal{X} \rightarrow \mathcal{Z}$ mapping can also be used in unfolding studies~\cite{unfold_INN, unfold_OmniFold}.
+Lastly, the mathematical attributes of the SW distance allow for \E{the} inclusion of informed constraints on the mappings.

-In the following, we present the foundations for the OTUS method, initial proof-of-principle demonstrations, and discuss the steps toward scaling this to a full simulation capable of replacing current Monte-Carlo methods.
+\CC{In this work, we first present background on the problem, the objective, and discuss related work.
+In~\nameref{sec:solution}, we present the foundations for the OTUS method and discuss steps toward scaling OTUS to a full simulation capable of replacing current Monte-Carlo methods in particle physics analyses.
+In~\nameref{sec:results_}, we give initial proof-of-principle demonstrations on $Z$-boson and semileptonic top-quark decays.
+In~\nameref{sec:methods}, we discuss the details of our methods.
+We then conclude by discussing directions for future work and also briefly discuss how OTUS might be applied to problems in other scientific fields.}